viewing Apigee X documentation.

 View Apigee Edge documentation.

-The gcloud alpha apigee CLI enables you to perform the following tasks:
+gcloud apigee CLI enables you to perform the following:

 - View API proxies